 - St. Augustine III group (38 Sophomore Scholars, 25 Mentors)

 - 3 Dinner Dialogues for each community (see above) and

 - 1 Dinner Dialogue for all to meet as a complete community.

 The Center for Faith and Learning will provide structure and oversight for a variety of mentor-scholar interactions.

-- Students and faculty meet twice a semester for dinner and dialogue to discuss assigned reading relevant to the nature, purposes, and challenges of faith and learning.
-This is a 2 hour dinner commitment.
+- Students and faculty meet for dinner to discuss assigned reading relevant to the nature, purposes, and challenges of faith and learning.

 - Students and faculty will be encouraged to participate in other relevant campus programs as opportunities are identified.